pfroud/JMCCUL/how-to-check-UL-version.md

 # How to check Universal Library version numbers

-## How to check what version of UL is currently installed
+## How to check what version of Universal Library is currently installed

 Here are two ways, they should provide the same result.